ClickerMonkey/pubsub.js/README.md

 # pubsub.js
 A simple publish/subscribe server &amp; client written in javascript.

+The publish/subscribe model is perfect for making your web application appear real-time.
+Imagine several people all looking at the same page, when someone makes a change to the page it's instantly reflected to all other viewers of that page.
+This is `pubsub.js`!

 A `channel` is a group of subscribers all listening for publish, join, & leave events.
 Channels are created when needed and are destroyed when there are no subscribers.

 `pubsub.js` is built with safety in mind.
 All data sent to the server is validated before it creates channels, subscribes clients, or publishes to a channel.

 ### Installing